 Introduction

-Cherry (Prunus avium L.) is an important temperate fruit crop belonging to the family Rosaceae, typically cultivated in cooler climates.
+Sweet cherry (Prunus avium L.) is an important temperate fruit crop belonging to the family Rosaceae, typically cultivated in cooler climates.
 Sweet cherry contributes to a global annual output of 2.76 million metric tonnes (Anonymous, 2022).
 In India, due to its climatic requirements, cherries are primarily grown in the states of Jammu and Kashmir, Himachal Pradesh, and Uttarakhand, with an annual production of 10.93 thousand metric tonnes (Anonymous, 2022).
 However, various diseases—including cherry leaf spots, bacterial canker, Prunus necrotic ringspot virus (PNRSV), and European Stone Fruit Yellows (ESFY)—pose significant threats to cherry cultivation and substantially reduce yield (Fiore et al, 2018).
 Phytoplasmas have been reported to cause several diseases in sweet cherry trees globally.
 These are wall-less prokaryotic organisms that colonize the phloem tissues of plants and disrupt phytohormone distribution (Gai et al., 2014).
 Major phytoplasma-associated diseases in cherry trees include: X-disease or Western X disease, caused by the 16SrIII group in North America (Wright et al., 2021), Molière decline or ESFY, caused by the 16SrX group in Europe (Bernhard, 1977), Cherry little leaf and decline, associated with the 16SrI group in Middle Eastern countries (Caglayan et al., 2013; Valiunas et al., 2005), Cherry virescence, caused by the 16SrV group in China (Wang et al., 2014).

 In Himachal Pradesh phytoplasma infection have been previously reported to infect other stone fruits including peaches (Khan et a l. ), almonds ( Gupta et al. 2023) and plums (Thakur et al. 2025).
 However there were no reports of phytoplasma infection on cherry plants in Himachal Pradesh.
 Since cherry is an important stone fruit crop giving high economic returns to the growers, an organized and comprehensive surveys of orchards of cherry was required due to the observation of phytoplasma like symptoms on cherry plant.
 Systematic surveys were therefore conducted in cherry orchards to determine the severity of disease and to confirm the association of phytoplasma with infected plants by using fluorescence based detection technique.
 The present investigation thus aims to detect the presence of phytoplasma in infected cherry plants by using DAPI staining.